SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/Java.md

 4. In the next step of the ```Import Maven Projects``` popup, click ```Browse```, navigate into the ```cloud-cf-product-list-sample-advanced``` project in your student directory folder (```D:\Files\Session\SEC...```), then click ```Finish```.
 5. The project is now imported in Eclipse.
 You should see the project in the Project Explorer.

-**Note:** In case you started with the master branch the unit tests will fail.
-To disable authentication for the unit tests we need to enhance the `ControllerTest` class.

-* Add `@AutoConfigureMockMvc(secure = false)` to `ControllerTests` class
-* Build the project in Eclipse (`Context Menu -> Run As -> Maven install`) -> Result: BUILD SUCCESS
-* Run the project as Spring Boot App (`Context Menu -> Run As -> Spring Boot App`)
-* Call `localhost:8080` from your browser -> a window is popping up informing us that authentication is required

-All HTTP endpoints are secured and the Product List application is inaccessible.
-To regain access, we need to configure the Spring Security.

 # Step 2: Security configuration